HackAndTellRocks/www.hackandtell.rocks/content/sponsors.md

 Many thanks to all of our sponsors that have helped make Hack and Tell possible over the years!

+## Become A Sponsor

+Are you interested in becomming a sponsor?
+Our sponsorship opportunities include venue (hosting), breakfast, lunch, and prizes.
+Required amounts can vary depending on attendence, but any amount is appreciated.

+Here are some rough estimations based on previous events:

+* Breakfast: $150-250 USD
+* Lunch: $750-1000 USD
+* Prizes: Any amount

+You can reach us at [contact@hackandtell.rocks](mailto:contact@hackandtell.rocks) to discuss further!

+---

 ## Form Labs

 {{% sponsor_form_labs %}}